19 Food & Wine Festivals You Can't Miss in Piedmont, Italy

 12. Cheese: Bra, September

-Bra is a small town with a big personality, and the host of Piedmont’s annual Cheese festival—another Slow Food event dedicated to the stinky stuff.
+Bra is a small town with a big personality, and the host of Piedmont’s annual Cheese! festival—another Slow Food event dedicated to the stinky stuff.

 The two market areas are spread across the historic town centre, displaying cheeses from all over Italy—as well as the UK, France, Spain, and other cheese-producing countries.